mulka/ploverwiki/Installation-Guide.md

 ## Select a version

 Unsure which version to download?
-You have a few options, depending on your needs:
+You have a few options, depending on your needs…

 Most of the time, you'll want the [latest stable version](https://github.com/openstenoproject/plover/releases/latest).
+As at 26 Jan 2020, most folk on the [Plover Discord Server](https://discord.gg/0lQde43a6dGmAMp2) recommend v4.0.0.
+See the [latest weekly release](https://github.com/openstenoproject/plover/releases).

 If you are adventurous and want access to the latest and greatest features and developments, check out [the weekly releases](https://github.com/openstenoproject/plover/releases) or alternatively the [weeklies](https://github.com/openstenoproject/plover/tags).